-The day was dead.
 The stars were amazing.

 Hope turned, and florid, watery vessels of blossoms and butterflies and sparkling coloured tinsel, like mischievous thieves in the night, broke the seal of the order to open the primitive dark.
 Glossy, luminous, black rainbows stirred the cauldrons.
 The raised stupas were terminals of the numinous barking order: escape routes, giving consolation of the paper ticket.

 N took stock of the situation.
 He was literally a literary hologram right in front of you, alive from one day to the next.
 He was the idealisation of a free man on an adventure.
-Listening in to the stately hum of the encampment as it purged itself of the present day, in a ruby-coloured shell suit usually reserved for scientific experiments in the laboratory, he came to know the artificiality of intelligence.
+Listening in to the stately hum of the encampment as it purged itself of the present day, in a ruby-coloured shell suit usually reserved for experiments in the laboratory, he came to know the artificiality of intelligence.

 As previously discussed, defence against unknowing was a central feature of FreeDomination’s corporate structure and the programme of the Social Bureaucrat Party.
 Explanations were used as a defence with which to convey mental activity aka psychological motion, regarded as proof of biological identity.
 Defence was a programme for the imposition of mental activity against unknowing under the pretence of protecting the body politic.

-It always seemed unusual to N that he would have enthusiasm for so much flotsam and jetsam, as if being convinced by it depended on picking apart leftovers of someone else’s meal and marvelling at them like they were precious stones.
+It always seemed unusual to N that he would have enthusiasm for so much flotsam and jetsam, as if being convinced by it depended on picking apart leftovers of someone else’s meal and marvelling at them like they were precious gems.
 Gathered out of dirt like everything else, these were the gemstones of a tomb-bound myth that pointed to the rites and rates of exchange as if they were sun, water, air or ether.